Holiday Cottage Hot Tub Rules, Regulations & Maintenance Tips

-Holiday homes that offer added extras are a huge draw for holidaymakers, often increasing occupancy and income.
-One feature on the ‘must have’ list for holidaymakers is a hot tub.
-It’s somewhere people can relax in every season.
+Holiday cottages that offer unique features are a huge draw for holidaymakers, often increasing bookings and income.
+One feature on the ‘must have’ list for many holidaymakers is a hot tub.
+It’s somewhere people can relax year-round, and according to Sykes, they can boost your revenue by 20%.

-However, there are some drawbacks.
-Not only is it a substantial investment, but hot tubs also require a lot of maintenance, plus you have a legal and moral obligation to ensure your guests are safe and healthy while using it.
+However, not only are hot tubs a substantial investment, they require ongoing maintenance, plus you have a legal obligation to ensure your guest’s safety.

-Benefits of having a holiday let hot tub
+Benefits of a hot tub for your holiday let

 You stand out from the competition

-To limit disappointed guests and refunds, it’s essential you have a hot-tub maintenance company on hand to carry out any urgent repairs.
+To limit disappointed guests and refunds, it’s essential you have a hot-tub maintenance company on hand to carry out any urgent repairs and maintenance.

 Damage